naomi-henderson/naomi-henderson.github.io/index.md

 --------------
 ### Work Session 1: Quick Intro to the Pangeo CMIP6 Google Cloud Repository
-- Half hour meetings in Oceanography 104 or 105
+- Half hour meetings in Oceanography 104
 - I will be leading 3 sessions with identical goals - come to whichever one is convenient
 - Here are some [more details](https://naomi-henderson.github.io/pages/sessions.html)